RexManglicmot/Lymphography-Classification-via-Multinominal-Logistic-Regression/.ipynb_checkpoints/Lymphography Classification via Multinomial Logistic Regression-checkpoint.md

 * Inapplicable to an ordinal dependent variable.
 In some data sets the dependent variables tend to have a natural ordering amongst them such as least likely to most likely.
 In datasets such as this, a different model is more appropiate (Ordinal Regression).
+* May not be accurate if the sample size is too small.

 ```python
 #build out the model